Mistfall Hunter FOV and the /fov 120 chat message

 | 6 | Audio | Prioritize effects and footsteps over music. | Sound cues can warn you before a bad engage. |

-Low-end PC launch preset
+Low-end PC diagnostic baseline

 - Use fullscreen or exclusive fullscreen if it gives better frame pacing.